 An examination of a selected problem or period in the history of the United States.

 Prerequisite(s): HIST 3810, fourth-year standing in Honours History or permission of the Department.
+Seminar three hours a week.

 HIST 4401 [0.5 credit] United States History